geng-haoran/Simulately/docs/2_simulators/Gazebo.md

 </h2>

 ![Gazebo](imgs/Gazebo.jpg)
 > Gazebo brings a fresh approach to simulation with a complete toolbox of development libraries and cloud services to make simulation easy.
-Iterate fast on your new physical designs in realistic environments with high fidelity sensors streams.
-Test control strategies in safety, and take advantage of simulation in continuous integration tests.
+Iterates fast on your new physical designs in realistic environments with high fidelity sensors streams.
+Tests control strategies in safety, and takes advantage of simulation in continuous integration tests.

 ## Official Materials
 - [Website](https://gazebosim.org/home)